devsnippet/waterfall.js/README.md

 |reset()|reset data & clear boxes|
 ## Ticks

-* Boxex must be direct child of container.
+* Boxes must be direct child of container.

 * Remember to excute `Waterfall.fall()` when adding boxes or resizing container.
 Use `Waterfall.fall(true)` for better performance if container's width hasn't changed.